Research in Hospice and Palliative Medicine

 - PI must use the agreed upon template without editing beyond the areas indicated.

-A limited number (approximately 2-4) of bias-free projects for the membership's participation will be granted each year.
-Research survey requests can be submitted at any time, but will be reviewed in June and December.
+A limited number of bias-free projects for the membership's participation will be granted each year.
+Research survey requests from AAHPM members will be reviewed on a quarterly basis Complete the application to survey Academy members.

 AAHPM Focus Group Request Policy